bioinformatics-policlinicogemelli/ALOA/README.md

 - files where **negative cellulas** for markers of interest haven't been deleted (saved into *Merged* folder)
 - files where **negative cellulas** for  markers of interest have been deleted (saved into *Merged_clean* folder)

-Into *Merged* and *Merged_clean* folders as many folders as groups will be created.
+Into *Merged* and *Merged_clean* will be created as many sub-folders as the number of groups.
 These subfolders will contain merged files for each patient of each group.
 Each merged file will be named as *patientnames.txt*

 ```
 Merged